-Classes meet over two sessions (Saturday & Sunday) and will cover all of the information needed to pass your FCC Amateur Radio Technician Class license exam.
-(Click Here for Schedule of Classes.)
+In-person classes meet over two sessions and will cover all of the information needed to pass your FCC Amateur Radio Technician Class license exam.

-I use the Gordon West Technician Class book as the student manual and study guide.
+I use the ARRL Technician Class License Manual as the student manual and study guide.
 Each student is responsible for obtaining this manual before the class begins.
-Since this is a two-day class, with lots of material to cover, students are expected to read the entire manual before the class begins.
+Students are expected to read thmanual before the class begins.

-Make notes on any questions you may have as you read through the manual so we can go over them during the class as needed.
+Keep in mind, you are reading for familiarity, not a deep understanding of the material.
+Make notes on any questions you may have as you read through each chapter so we can go over them during the class as needed.
 The manual is not included in the class fee.

 Purchase the manual online

 The $15 ARRL-VEC testing fee is not included with the class.
-Please be sure to have $15 exact change, in cash, on Sunday when you come to class.
+Please be sure to have $15 exact change in cash for the exam.
+Other VEC fees may be different, check before the exam session.

 Please do not include the examination fee with your class registration.